Shelley Klammer

 My book Collage for Self-Discovery is only on Kindle, and so many of you have written me to say you prefer paper books!
 So, if you have been resistant to trying Kindle books, this article is for you.

 I became a "Kindle-Convert" because I love to read books here, there and everywhere.
-Before I became a Kindle reader, I used to carry at least two heavy books wherever I went in my giant purse.
+Before I became a Kindle reader, I used to carry at least two heavy books wherever I went in a giant purse.

 Now, I have the best of both worlds, I carry my digital books in my pocket and read them on my phone while in coffee shops, in the park, and as I am waiting in line at the grocery store.
 I also always have a stack of paper books by my bedside to enjoy on the weekends.